basilgregory/ONAM4Android/README.md

 ## How to integrate with your project - Based on demo application in code base

 Lets consider the below database requirements.
 Database Name: **blog_db**
 Tables: **post, comment, user**.

-Post has ManyToOne mapping with User (as owner of post) Post has OneToMany mapping with Comment (as comments of post) Post has ManyToMany mapping with User (as followers of post)
+Post has ManyToOne mapping with User (as owner of post)
+Post has OneToMany mapping with Comment (as comments of post)
+Post has ManyToMany mapping with User (as followers of post)

-Comment has ManyToOne mapping with Post (as comments of post) Comment has ManyToOne mapping with User (as owner of comment)
+Comment has ManyToOne mapping with Post (as comments of post)
+Comment has ManyToOne mapping with User (as owner of comment)

-User has OneToMany mapping with Post (as owner of post) User has OneToMany mapping with Comments (as owner of comment) User has ManyToMany mapping with Post (as followed posts)
+User has OneToMany mapping with Post (as owner of post)
+User has OneToMany mapping with Comments (as owner of comment)
+User has ManyToMany mapping with Post (as followed posts)

 **ONAM** provides 2 kinds of interfaces to take care you all your ORM requirements.
 One an abstract class named **Entity** and a series of annotations that you need to integrate in your code.

-The current demo database has 3 entities (or tables).
+The current **blog_db** database has 3 entities (or tables).
 So create 3 classes extending **Entity** class, and add the annotation **@Table** on each of them.

 ```
 @Table